 If a marketer tells you that an SEO audit is the same as SEO Due Diligence, then that person isn’t doing it right and won’t deliver highly informed results.
-A Technical SEO audit, a content audit, and a backlink profile should all be at the core of a SEO due diligence process.
+A Technical SEO audit, a content audit, and a backlink profile should all be at the core of an SEO due diligence process.
 This holistic approach may sound like overkill, but it helps to ensure that nothing is overlooked.
 This is vital when investment dollars and the futures of brands are on the line.

 These in-depth audits require multiple tools that analyze and crawl the entire website.
-They provide the data needed to gauge technical, content, linking, page speed, mobile usability, and any other off page or on page concerns that should be evaluated to meet the needs of each project.
+They provide the data needed to gauge technical, content, linking, page speed, mobile usability, and any other off-page or on-page concerns that should be evaluated to meet the needs of each project.
 These analyses yield large data sets with metrics from which an SEO can make both quantitative and qualitative evaluations of the investment property in question.
 Overall, the more data in your audit, the more informed are your insights.

-Since our goal in this article is to understand SEO Due Diligence, it’s value, and applications, we won’t go into the technical details of audits themselves.
+Since our goal in this article is to understand SEO Due Diligence, its value, and applications, we won’t go into the technical details of audits themselves.
 And, let’s be honest, if an auditor presented a ton of raw site data to your room of investors, what information would they be able to take away from a list of error codes and backlink profiles?
 Investor board meetings are filled with businessmen, not SEOs.
 Presenting a huge list of raw analytics won’t tell the story they need or answer their performance-related questions.
 You need a business translation and key takeaways.
-A SEO Due Diligence report should present the most relevant data and illustrate it in a format that any audience can digest.
+An SEO Due Diligence report should present the most relevant data and illustrate it in a format that any audience can digest.

-At iPullRank, our evaluations are used to formulate a graded SEO Due Diligence scorecard that focuses on the most pertinent investment related concerns and ties them to key items that would affect a prospective company’s valuation.
+At iPullRank, our evaluations are used to formulate a graded SEO Due Diligence scorecard that focuses on the most pertinent investment-related concerns and ties them to key items that would affect a prospective company’s valuation.
 Here’s an example of our scorecard:

 The iPullRank SEO Due Diligence Scorecard